OSSLibraries/Arduino_MFRC522v2/README.md

   * Use of IRQ pin.
 But there is a proof-of-concept example.
   * With Intel Galileo (Gen2) see [#310](https://github.com/miguelbalboa/rfid/issues/310), not supported by software.
   * Power reduction modes [#269](https://github.com/miguelbalboa/rfid/issues/269), not supported by software.
-  * UART instead of SPI [#281](https://github.com/miguelbalboa/rfid/issues/281), not supported by software.

 * **Need more?**